YixuanHuang2002/qbb2024-answers/9_13/README.md

 # Step 1.5
-numbers of zero/number of all the data (see my code in R) The amount of genome with 0x coverage from your simulation should be close to the Poisson expectation of 0.24%
+numbers of zero/number of all the data (see my code in R) The amount of genome with 0x coverage : 0.24%

 For λ = 10, the Poisson probability of having 0x coverage is ~0.00454%.
 My simulation aligns well with Poisson expectations.
 Normal curve performes very well in 10x, and is better than the Poisson distribution.

 # Step 1.6
-numbers of zero/number of all the data (see my code in R) The amount of genome with 0x coverage from your simulation should be close to the Poisson expectation of 9e-04%
+numbers of zero/number of all the data (see my code in R) The amount of genome with 0x coverage from your simulation should be close to the Poisson expectation of 9e-04

 For λ = 30, the Poisson probability of having 0x coverage is 9.36e-14.
 For a Poisson distribution with λ=30, very few positions should have 0x coverage and most positions to have coverage close to the mean of 30.
 The simulation match this distribution.